yeslogic/prince-docs/docs/server-integration.md

 ### Fail-Safe Options

-Prince offers seven Fail-Safe Options:
+Prince offers eight Fail-Safe Options:

 `--fail-dropped-content`
 Fail if any content is dropped, e.g. due to a specified attachment which needs to be dropped because the chosen PDF profile does not support attachments, or due to a layout problem, where Prince cannot pack a block on the page for some reason and is forced to discard it.